Heartbleed Patch Status Update

 For your reference, here are some useful links about our heartbleed patch:

-- Should you want to change your codeREADr API key, please look here.
+- You can change your codeREADr API key.
 If you’ve integrated your services with codeREADr’s API, then before you change your API key you should coordinate with your developer.

-- Should you want to change your account’s password, please look here.
+- You can change your account’s password.
 App user passwords need not change.

 - If you need further information, contact us at anytime: firstname.lastname@example.org.